arnoldmw/thremulate/README.md

 # Thremulate

 Thremulate is a light weight adversary emulation application grounded on the MITRE [ATT&CK™](https://attack.mitre.org/) framework.
 Thremulate's server and agent are totally platform independent.
-Therefore, you can execute over 157 adversarial techniques on Windows, Linux and MacOS operating systems without a hitch.
+Therefore, you can execute over 140 adversarial techniques on Windows, Linux and MacOS operating systems without a hitch.

 > Thremulate is currently undergoing quality assurance to fix bugs.
-Therefore not all adversary techniques will work as expected and the database deployment is yet to be implemented.
+Therefore not all adversary techniques will work as expected.
 It will soon be production ready :ok_hand:.
 Keep checking for its v1.0.0 release.

 ## Why should I use Thremulate?
 - **Security Assessments for All:**
-Organizations that may not have full time red team personnel or IT security budget constraints or irregular security assessments can leverage the power of this software to test their defenses.
+Organizations that may not have full time red team personnel or a substantial IT security budget can leverage the power of this software to test their defenses.
 - **Security Monitoring Effectiveness:**
-Security personnel should validate their continuous and/or network security monitoring measures effectiveness at preventing and/or detecting adversarial behavior on the end-points or network.
+Security personnel should validate their continuous and network security monitoring measure's effectiveness at preventing and detecting adversarial presence on the end-points or network.
 Thremulate helps you do this with utmost ease.
-Run an adversarial technique and confirm if it is prevented or detected as malicious.
+Run an adversarial technique and confirm if its execution is prevented or detected as malicious.
 - **Raise Information Security Awareness:**
-The lead author created Thremulate to raise awareness about cyber threats out there in the wild (unknown) inclined on compromising and/or destroying digital infrastructure.
+The lead author created Thremulate to raise awareness about cyber threats out there in the wild inclined on compromising and/or destroying digital infrastructure.
 Thremulate is a spot-on example of how we can use Cyber Threat Intelligence (CTI) to reinforce our defenses.

 ## Features
 1. Responsive Web GUI